 Paperwork and human fallibility

-As we’ve already explored, enrolment processes are often complex with many distinct parts, which include self-assessments, formal skills assessments, and learning support needs assessments.
+As we’ve already explored, enrolment processes are often complex with many distinct parts.
+They often include self-assessments, formal skills assessments, and learning support needs assessments.
 Each of these processes requires the submission of accurate data and the provision of signatures, sometimes from multiple stakeholders.
 What this amounts to is a vast amount of time spent dealing with data.